Global Experience

 Please note the following:

-- SEP for CEG students will be administered by SoC UG Office.
+- SEP for CEG students is administered by SoC UG Office.

 - Students are encouraged to choose a destination other than their home country for the exchange.

-1. For instructions on module mapping (SEP/summer programme), please access via ‘Module Mapping’ link on the left panel.
+1. For instructions on course mapping (SEP/summer programme), please access via ‘Course Mapping’ link on the left panel.

 2. You can do as many technical electives as you want while on SEP, and when you are credited with these, they will appear on your transcript.
 However, regardless of the number of technical electives you did on SEP,